busy-beaver-dev/busy-beaver/busy_beaver/apps/README.md

 ### External Integrations

-Contains logic for integration with third-party libraries.
+Contains logic for integration with third-party APIs.
-We provide a nice wrapper around `requests-oauthlib` to simplify the process for the user.
+We provide a nice wrapper around `requests-oauthlib` to simplify the OAuth process for the user.

 ### GitHub Summary